The ads above are Google-sponsored.

 The flame propagation is greatly enhanced by turbulence in the fuel-air mixture.
 If a squish band is used, reducing its height is advantageous as it gives increased turbulence.
 Going below 0.635 mm of squish is to be done only with great care.
 Since the gaseous mixture in the squish band is usually NOT burned, squish bands have tended to be engineered-out by factories, due to the increase in smog from the engine.

 As you 'hop up' the motorcycle more and more you will find that you have placed more stress on some components, such as the exhaust valves, and top end in general.
-If you go too far, you may find that the engine needs a lot more maintenance, and even may be so unreliable as to be a really expensive headache.
+If you go too far, you may find that the engine needs more maintenance, and even may be so unreliable as to be a really expensive headache.
 Going way far, your engine may be close to disaster.
 The last thing you would ever want to see, besides the stealing of your bike, is a valve or piston breakup failure.

 Two photos of what can happen with valve/piston breakup are in this article: https://bmwmotorcycletech.info/valves.htm

 As a general rule in 'hot-rodding' engines, when you modify one thing, you will need to modify something else in compensation.
 There is a limit to what modifications can be reasonably safely and reliably done to the Airhead engine.
 After a certain point is reached, problems begin.
 Engine casting parts can move slightly in relationship to each other, and there can be other effects, which can even result in valves & pistons failures.
 This phenomena of movement of bolted-together parts, which may seem impossible to you, is called 'walking'.
 It occurs on the stock engine, but is mostly tiny and unnoticed.
 It also can occur at the junction of rear drives & driveshaft housings.
 Even well before the cylinder/case walking point, once you exceed a certain point in hop-up, you will usually be faced with a far less tractable engine, one that you must pay a lot more attention to, as far as rpm, gear selection, fuel grade, and increased maintenance ...to mention only a few things.
-If you increase camshaft lift or rocker arm ratio, you put more stress on the top end parts, including that camshaft and lifter, etc. Bearings get more pressure.
+If you increase camshaft lift or rocker arm ratio, you put more stress on the top end parts, including the camshaft and lifter, etc. Bearings get more pressure.
 Oil control becomes more important.
 As RPM rises above the original BMW redline, all sorts of things are required, depending on just how high you wish to allow the RPM to go to, to keep the engine together, particularly so for the longer term.

 Be cautious about modifications.
-Some modifications, such as dual-plugging & slight to moderate CR increase, and very careful attention to basic tuning ....almost always will be excellent, others are possibly not.
+Some modifications, such as dual-plugging & slight to moderate CR increase, and careful attention to basic tuning ....almost always will be excellent; others possibly not.
 If you are after a motorcycle that will run away from other Airheads, and maybe even Oilheads; or, are considering racing an Airhead; remember that the bike world is full of even smaller displacement bikes that will RELIABLY outperform ANY hopped-up Airhead.

 I. Electrical System: